 I am an Assistant Professor at Oakland University's Department of Political Science and teach in the Department's Master of Public Administration Program.
 I focus on public budgeting and finance research and teaching.

 I completed my PhD in Public Affairs in May 2023 at the O'Neill School of Public and Environmental Affairs at Indiana University.
 In my dissertation, I investigate the use of budget maneuvers in state budget balancing decisions, as well as public employee turnover and performance.
-The members of my dissertation committee are Justin Ross (chair), Craig Johnson, Bob Kravchuk, Katherine Willoughby, and Coady Wing.
+The members of my dissertation committee were Justin Ross (chair), Craig Johnson, Bob Kravchuk, Katherine Willoughby, and Coady Wing.

 Before I embarked on doctoral studies, I was an economist at the Nebraska Department of Revenue (2009-16) and a fiscal analyst at OpenSky Policy Institute (2016-17), both in Lincoln, Nebraska.
 I previously studied economics at Georgia State University's Andrew Young School of Policy Studies (B.A., 2005; M.A., 2008).